Phoebas/MIPS/README.md

 # MIPS
 Implementation of MIPS CPUs in Logisim (Pipeline, Forwarding, BTB)

-Hardware Project for School of Computer Sci. & Tech. , Huazhong University of Sci. & Tech.
+Hardware Project for School of Computer Sci. & Tech. , Huazhong Univ. of Sci. & Tech.